Kristi Noem: Abortion

 Noem is anti-abortion.
-She has the support of the anti-abortion group Susan B. Anthony List and has said she intends to maintain her 100% anti-abortion voting record.
+She has been lauded by the anti-abortion group Susan B. Anthony List and said she intends to maintain her 100% anti-abortion voting record.

-Noem has signed several bills restricting abortion, saying that the bills would "crack down on abortion providers in South Dakota".
-She also said, "A strong and growing body of medical research provides evidence that unborn babies can feel, think, and recognize sounds in the womb.
+In 2019, Noem signed bills restricting abortion, saying they would "crack down on abortion providers in South Dakota" and that a "strong and growing body of medical research provides evidence that unborn babies can feel, think, and recognize sounds in the womb.
 These are people, they must be given the same basic dignities as anyone else."

 Following the overturning of Roe v.
 Wade, South Dakota became one of the first states to enact trigger laws banning abortions.
-In an interview on CNN's State of the Union, Noem defended South Dakota's abortion ban, which only allows exceptions in cases in which the mother's life is in danger.
-When asked about the case of the 10-year-old child abuse victim who traveled from Ohio to Indiana in order to receive an abortion, Noem said that she would not support changing the law to allow exceptions for victims of rape, explaining that she does not "believe a tragic situation should be perpetuated by another tragedy."
+Noem defended South Dakota's abortion ban, which only allows exceptions in cases in which the mother's life is in danger.
+When asked about the case of the 10-year-old child abuse victim who traveled from Ohio to Indiana to receive an abortion, Noem said she would not support changing the law to allow exceptions for rape victims, explaining that she did not "believe a tragic situation should be perpetuated by another tragedy".

+Noem proclaimed 2024 the "Freedom for Life Year", promoting anti-abortion laws.
+In April 2024, she announced that she had reversed her support for a federal ban on abortion, saying she believed abortion law should be determined at the state level, and continued to support South Dakota's law banning abortion except to save the life of the pregnant patient, without exceptions for rape or incest.

+Early childhood education

+Noem is a vocal opponent of subsidized child care.
+Her administration rejected $7.5 million in federal funding for free summer meal programs for low-income residents and defeated multiple attempts to provide school lunches for eligible students.
+In 2023, Noem said, "I just don't think it's the government's job to pay or to raise people's children for them".

+Access to public records

+While running for governor in 2018, Noem made government transparency part of her platform.
+In her first State of the State address she pledged to "work toward building the most transparent administration South Dakota has ever seen".

+Throughout her tenure, news outlets and government transparency advocates sued Noem for failing to provide the transparency she advocated.
+Complaints included denial of immediate access to a state-funded report about the alleged presence of critical race theory and "divisive concepts" in South Dakota schools; denial of access to pardon records; not releasing the cost of the governor's security team; whipping votes against a bill to make public records of the cost of the governor's security; and attempts to seal records on an ethics investigation involving her daughter.